ivy-llc/ivy/automation_tools/checklists/frontend_checklist.md

        2. - [ ] ❌: The alias is added to the existing function/method's test in the `aliases` parameter of `handle_frontend_test`/`handle_frontend_method`.
 3. - [ ] ❌: The naming of the function/method and its arguments exactly matches the original.
 4. - [ ] ❌: No defined argument is being ignored in the function/method's implementation.
-5. - [ ] ❌: In special cases where an argument's implementation is pending due to an incomplete superset of an ivy function:
+5. - [ ] ❌: In special cases where an argument's implementation should be pending due to an incomplete superset of an ivy function:
        1. - [ ] ❌: A descriptive comment has been left under the `Implement superset behavior` ToDo list in https://github.com/unifyai/ivy/issues/6406.
        2. - [ ] ❌: A ToDo comment has been added prompting to pass the frontend argument to the ivy function whose behavior is to be extended.
 6. - [ ] ❌: In case a frontend function is being added: